Shadowrun: Technology and the Matrix

-In Shadowrun fifth edition, corporations have cracked down on hacking, reforming the matrix into Grids for better control and creating the Grid Overwatch Division (GOD).
+In the fifth edition, corporations have cracked down on hacking, reforming the matrix into Grids for better control and creating the Grid Overwatch Division (GOD).
 Hackers were thus forced to acquire specialized, larger variants of commlinks with better processing power, which were swiftly colloquially named "cyberdecks" after the devices of old.
 This has resulted in the return of the term "decker" of earlier editions.

 Meanwhile, "riggers" are people who use datajacks and in most cases a special type of cyberware – called the "control rig" – to interface with vehicles and drones.
 Often they also use a remote control deck called the "rigger command console".
 The term "rigger" may also be applied to others using these machines.

 Riggers jump in to machines to control them with their mind.
 While jumped in, they feel like they are the machine, using the vehicle or drone's sensors to replace their own.
 This allows the rigger to control their machines at Matrix speeds and with greater precision.
 The downside is if the machine takes damage, the rigger will have to deal with dangerous levels of biofeedback.
 Likewise, the rigger may have to engage in cybercombat with hostile parties that may attempt to hijack control of their devices.